Frutal

-Frutal is a municipality in the west of the Brazilian state of Minas Gerais.
-The population, estimated in 2022 by the IBGE, is of 58.588 inhabitants.
-The city has an area of 2,426.965 km^{2}.
+Frutal is a municipality in western Minas Gerais, Brazil, in the Triângulo Mineiro region.
+It had a population of 58,588 in the 2022 census, with an estimated population of 61,275 in 2025, in an area of 2426.965 km2.
 Frutal is located in the region known as the "Triângulo Mineiro".

 Geography

-The city is located at an elevation of 485 meters just north of the Grande River, a tributary of the Paraná River.
+The municipal seat lies at an elevation of 516 metres, just north of the Grande River, a tributary of the Paraná River.
 It is 8 km east of federal highway BR-153 (Transbrasiliana).
 Neighboring municipalities are: